Review: Mercedes-Benz C-Class (2014)

 - On average it achieves 68% of the official MPG figure

-The Mercedes-Benz C-Class is arguably even more desirable than rivals including the BMW 3 Series, Audi A4 and Jaguar XE.
+The attractive Mercedes-Benz W205 C-Class is arguably even more desirable than rivals including the BMW 3 Series, Audi A4 and Jaguar XE.
 As well as sleek looks that echo the S-Class, the S-Class is based on a new platform with more interior space than the old model, especially for rear seat passengers.

-The latest C-Class gets a totally new layout with a minimalist design dominated by a large one-piece centre console.
+The C-Class got a totally new layout with a minimalist design dominated by a large one-piece centre console.
 Not only is it very stylish but it now feels every inch the premium car it should be.
 Mercedes-Benz likens the cabin as 'akin to the uplifting feeling of being upgraded from economy to business class on an aeroplane' and we certainly can't argue with that.

 Where the C-Class really shines is in terms of refinement and comfort; it's incredibly quiet and cossetting on the move, with a superb ride, helped by a new suspension set up.
 Even AMG Line models with sports suspension and larger alloys are impressively comfortable.
 At motorway speeds the C-Class is a joy with barely any wind or road noise.
 It makes it an ideal long distance car.